16,477 views

 One type of coffee that I find particularly intriguing is the Vietnamese Ca Phe Phin (drip coffee).
 The coffee cup comes with a stainless metal drip filter on top that allows the coffee to slowly trickle through the press and into the cup.

-The Trung Nguyen Coffee chain from Vietnam opened an outlet at Liang Court in recent months.
-I first encountered this café during my undergrad days, when they had an outlet within the National University of Singapore.
-It is no longer there today, but I think they have another outlet at Changi Airport Terminal One.
+The Trung Nguyen Coffee chain from Vietnam opened an outlet in Marina Bay Sands.
+I first encountered this café during my undergrad days, when they had an outlet within the National University of Singapore, and later at Liang Court.
+It is no longer there today.

 Various kinds of traditional coffee are available here, along with helpful descriptions to aid you in selecting your brew.
 We went for the “Thoughts” coffee, which is described as having an “elegant aroma” and “bitter sweet”, as well as the “Fiscover” coffee, which is “light and flavourful”.